astromme/CarND-Vehicle-Detection/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I found it tricky to get the window sizes correct to detect cars in my images.
 At different sizes different cars were detected.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I found a combination of window sizes by using my live video code to quickly test out different sizes.

+I also added some of my own images of car/notcar sourced from the video.
+This risks overfitting but without it the cars were not always detected well.

+There are some limitations with my current approach.
+It will fail to detect cars where they don't normally appear, like the sky.
+It globs together cars when they get too close.
+It also has small gaps on the right side of the image that don't have any windows because the windows sizes aren't all factors of the total width.

+I could make this more robust by following a car from frame to frame and focusing the sliding window detection around a known car.
+I could also estimate direction and speed of the cars (at least in pixel values) to help predict where the cars will be in the next frames.